offensive-packaging/documentation/gdb/index.md

    --fullname         Output information used by emacs-GDB interface.
    --interpreter=INTERP
-                      Select a specific interpreter / user interface --tty=TTY          Use TTY for input/output by the program being debugged.
+ 		     Select a specific interpreter / user interface.
+   --tty=TTY          Use TTY for input/output by the program being debugged.
    -w                 Use the GUI interface.
    --nw               Do not use the GUI interface.
    --tui              Use a terminal user interface.
    --dbx              DBX compatibility mode.
    -q, --quiet, --silent
  		     Do not print version number on startup.

  Operating modes:

    --batch            Exit after processing options.
    --batch-silent     Like --batch, but suppress all gdb stdout output.
    --return-child-result
  		     GDB exit code will be the child's exit code.
    --configuration    Print details about GDB configuration and then exit.
    --help             Print this message and then exit.
    --version          Print version information and then exit.